Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

  <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/ToprepHashSS.PNG" width="500" height="400"  />

-From the above images we can infer that Trump2020 was the most popular tweet with a whopping 41k tweets followed by BidenHarris2020.
+From the above images we can infer that Trump2020 was the most popular tweet with a whopping 47k tweets followed by BidenHarris2020 at 41k.

 ### Word Clouds
 #### *List of Most popular hashtags as a word cloud